Pylons-tech/pylons/docs/spec/03_messages.md

 The `version` string field MUST be a valid Semantic Version string.

-`blockInterval` MUST be a non-negative integer.
+The `blockInterval` field MUST be a non-negative integer.

 ```protobuf
 message MsgCreateRecipe {